Can You Freeze Oat Milk? Here’s All You Need To Know

 What About Freezing Soy Milk Or Any Other Type of Non-Dairy Milk?

-All other types of no-dairy milk (and regular cow’s milk) can be frozen.
-Again, they might go grainy like oat milk or may lose some of their texture or taste, so I’d always recommend the ice-cube tray method.
+All other types of non-dairy milk (and regular cow’s milk) can be frozen.
+Again, they might go grainy like oat milk, or may lose some of their texture or taste, so I’d always recommend the ice-cube tray method.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.